webix-hub/docs/data/api/i18n_richtext_other.md

 richtext
 =============

-@todo:
-	check

 @short:
-	default locales for labels on the font decoration buttons of RichText widget
+	default locales for labels of the font style buttons in the RichText control

 @type: object